Job Training in Drug Rehab to Stay Sober Longer

 Like I said, my view of who I was as a person was shot.
 It wasn’t until I was taught true vocational and life skills and began working that I started to see a rise in my self esteem.
 To people not inflicted with the disease of addiction it seems, easy or normal to wake up each morning, take a shower, make a lunch go to work, eat the lunch, return home and repeat.
 For many addicts and alcoholics this is next to impossible.
 Some weeks I wouldn’t even shower.
 Normal people take for granted the fact that they can wake up whenever they want and decide not to get high on Tuesday at 2:15pm.
 In my addiction I could not, so when I got the call from an employer that they wanted to hire me I thought they had the wrong number.
 The idea that someone wanted to hire me to do a job boggled my mind and shot my self-esteem through the roof.
 What it also did was provide irrefutable proof that sobriety was working in my life.
 The boosts of self-esteem I got from working a real sober job made me feel good, it made me feel alive, I gave me everything that drugs used to provide without the horrible side effects.

-Through vocational training and on the job training I also learned all the parts of myself that were good and useful and all the parts that I could be proud of.
-If I had simply gone to a career center or checked out monster.com I would not have gained all the personal insights and self-esteem steroids that the vocational program gave me.
+Through vocational programs and on the job training I also learned all the parts of myself that were good and useful and all the parts that I could be proud of.
+If I had simply gone to a career center or checked out monster.com I would not have gained all the personal insights and self-esteem steroids that the vocational programs gave me.
 In addition to increased self worth it also provided something I had desired for years – stability.

 #3 A Sense of Stability is Essential to Long-Term Sobriety